LucLabarriere/light-projects.nvim/README.md

 ## Sequential commands

-I had a hard time setting up sequential commands, especially for ToggleTerm commands.
+I had a hard time setting up sequential commands.
 I found a hack by using the nvim server (created by default at startup) to request the next command to be executed.
-When we execute a ToggleTerm command, here is what gets executed:
+When a ToggleTerm command is executed, here is command used:

 ```bash
 cmd && nvim --server server_name --remote-send "<ESC>:sleep 10m | lua require('light-projects').execute_next_cmd()<CR>"